Eeems-Org/remarkable.guide/src/faqs.rst

 Can I downgrade to a different OS version?
 ==========================================

 Yes!
-You can install any OS verion you want with `remarkable-update <https://github.com/ddvk/remarkable-update>`_.
+You can use `codexctl <https://github.com/Jayy001/codexctl>`_ to install different OS versions on your device.

-If you use a reMarkable 2, it is recommended to use `codexctl <https://github.com/Jayy001/codexctl>`_.
-This simplifies the process.

 The file format used to store lines you draw in notebooks/pdfs/epubs sometimes changes between versions.
 This means that if you downgrade, you may not be able to open one, or all, of your notebooks until you upgrade again.